SharePoint/sp-dev-docs/docs/solution-guidance/Personalize-search-results-sample-app-for-SharePoint.md

 ---
 title: Personalize search results sample SharePoint Add-in
-description:
-ms.date: 5/7/2018
+description: Personalize SharePoint by filtering information that is shown to the user based on the value of a user profile property. ms.date: 5/7/2018
 ---

-# Personalize search results sample add-in for SharePoint
+# Personalize search results sample SharePoint Add-in

-You can personalize SharePoint by filtering information that is shown to the user based on the value of a user profile property.

-_**Applies to:** Office 365 | SharePoint 2013 | SharePoint Online_

-The [Search.PersonalizedResults](https://github.com/SharePoint/PnP/tree/master/Samples/Search.PersonalizedResults) code sample shows how you can personalize SharePoint by filtering information based on the value of a user profile property.
+The Search.PersonalizedResults sample shows you how to personalize SharePoint by filtering information based on the value of a user profile property.
 Some examples of pesonalization include:

 - News articles or other content filtered by country or location.
 - Navigation links filtered based on the user's role or organization.
 - Restaurants or retail outlet listings based on the location of your place of business.

 This code sample uses a provider-hosted add-in to display search results to the user that include either all sites or only team sites that the user has access to.
 To do this, the sample:

 - Checks the value of the **AboutMe** user profile property.
 - Builds a search query filter string associated with the value of the **AboutMe** user profile property.
 - Runs the search query and displays the search query results.

 ## Before you begin
-<a name="sectionSection0"> </a>

-To get started, download the  [Search.PersonalizedResults](https://github.com/SharePoint/PnP/tree/master/Samples/Search.PersonalizedResults) sample add-in from the [Office 365 Developer patterns and practices](https://github.com/SharePoint/PnP/tree/dev) project on GitHub.
+To get started, download the [Search.PersonalizedResults](https://github.com/SharePoint/PnP/tree/master/Samples/Search.PersonalizedResults) sample add-in from the Office 365 Developer Patterns and Practices project on GitHub.

+> [!NOTE]
+> The code in this article is provided as-is, without warranty of any kind, either express or implied, including any implied warranties of fitness for a particular purpose, merchantability, or non-infringement.

-## Using the Search.PersonalizedResults app
+## Using the Search.PersonalizedResults sample add-in
 <a name="sectionSection1"> </a>

 When you run this code sample, a provider-hosted application appears, as shown in Figure 1.